idubrov/ivans-rv/src/lib/content/2023-03-04-floor-stiffeners/index.md

 ![](6-hole-with-the-universal-rivet.jpeg)

 Finally, the fifth option is to countersink the forward bottom skin.
 Based on my calculations, the depth of a countersink for an AN426AD4 rivet is ~0.039, and the forward bottom skin thickness is 0.040".

+P.S.
+The Van's support thinks that countersinking for AN426AD4 rivet (as per the plans) should not be an issue as it only a single hole.
+Also, edge distance on the floor stiffener is not an issue too.